Xenoblade Chronicles (video game): Release

 Xenoblade Chronicles was announced during E3 2009.
 Its official title and release window were not announced until the beginning of 2010, alongside the announcement of The Last Story.
 The game released in Japan on 10 June 2010.
-Over a year after its Japanese release, it was confirmed for release in European territories under the title Xenoblade Chronicles.
+Nine months after its Japanese release, it was confirmed for release in European territories under the title Xenoblade Chronicles.
 This version included both the English and Japanese voice tracks.
 According to Adam Howden, Shulk's English voice actor, he was not given much information prior to his audition, and was never given the full script during recording.
 According to him, the translated script needed to be altered as some lines came out as longer or shorter than the Japanese originals, and he was told to give Shulk a neutral British-accented voice.
-Concerning the game's localization, Takahashi stated that while some minor changes were made in the English versions of the game, like some bug fixes, minor adjustments to gameplay balance, and slight rewriting of some written content, none of the changes led to any significant differences.
+Concerning the game's localization, Takahashi stated that while some minor changes were made in the English versions of the game, like bug fixes, minor adjustments to gameplay balance, and slight rewriting of some written content, none of the changes led to any significant differences.
 Initially planned for release on 2 September 2011, it was released two weeks early on 19 August.
 In addition to the standard edition, a special edition with a Red Wii Classic Controller Pro was also released.
 It was later re-released in Europe on the Wii U's Nintendo eShop on 5 August 2015.

-Despite being confirmed for a European release, Xenoblade Chronicles did not have an official confirmation of a North American release.
-Additionally, although the project was announced at E3 2009, the finished game was absent altogether from E3 2011.
-In an interview on the French television station Nolife, Mathieu Minel, the marketing manager of Nintendo France, stated that Nintendo of Europe had desired to show the game at it, but Nintendo of America would not allow it, sparking speculation that it would not be released in North America.
+Despite being confirmed for a European release, Xenoblade Chronicles was not confirmed for a North American release.
+Additionally, although the project was announced at E3 2009, the finished game was absent from E3 2011.
+In an interview on the French television station Nolife, Mathieu Minel, the marketing manager of Nintendo France, stated that Nintendo of Europe had desired to show the game there, but Nintendo of America would not allow it, sparking speculation that it would not be released in North America.
 In response to this, a dedicated fan campaign was launched called Operation Rainfall.
 Its goal was to raise fan awareness of the situations felt by three Wii RPGs: Xenoblade Chronicles, The Last Story and Pandora's Tower.
 Among the campaign tactics used by Operation Rainfall were emails, organized campaigns, online petitions, phone calls, and messages on Nintendo's Facebook and Twitter accounts.
 One of the most notable efforts was a call to pre-order the game via the original "Monado: Beginning of the World" placeholder on Amazon.com.
 Their efforts resulted in Xenoblade Chronicles becoming #1 in the site's pre-order gaming charts, beating The Legend of Zelda: Ocarina of Time 3D and the PlayStation 3 bundle for Call of Duty: Black Ops.
 The campaign also received support from Mistwalker, the developers of The Last Story, and Xenogears and Xenosaga writer Soraya Saga.
 Takahashi later stated that Monolith Soft developed the game assuming that it would be released overseas.